For more information on courses, visit the Evolution and Ecology course distinctions page.

 Class##31160

-We will engage with weekly readings and discussion topics related to DEI in STEM (and accessibility, belonging, and justice).
+We will engage with weekly readings and discussion topics related to STEM Culture.
 Concepts discussed will be participant directed to best align with participant interests and recent events.
 All members of EEOB – faculty, staff, and students – are welcomed and encouraged to participate.
 Please reach out to Mandy Slate (slate.41@osu.edu) with any questions.

 AU2024